oh my god.

 Hussein Kadhim (McClatchy Newspapers) reports 5 corpses were discovered in Baghdad.
 Reuters notes 2 corpses discovered in Mahmudiya.

-US military announced: "One MNC-I Soldier died of wounds received during combat operations in western Baghdad on Thursday."
+And today the US military announced: "One MNC-I Soldier died of wounds received during combat operations in western Baghdad on Thursday."
 3592 is now the total number of US service members to die in the illegal war since it began.

-NOW with David Brancaccio, which begins airing this week's new episode tonight in many markets (check local listings), they provide an update on Nour al Khal, an Iraqi translator, who has been attempting to receive asylum in the US.
+On PBS' NOW with David Brancaccio, which begins airing this week's new episode tonight in many markets (check local listings), they provide an update on Nour al Khal, an Iraqi translator, who has been attempting to receive asylum in the US.
 There are an estimated 4 million Iraqi refugees, internal and external.
 Karl Ritter (AP) reports that Sweden, one of the few Western countries that has been welcoming in the past, is now "tightening its asylum rules and will forcibly deport Iraqis who are denied refuge" after having received an estimated 18,000 "since 2006."